linuxgurugamer/EditorExtensionsRedux/README.md

 * Place the strut, then hover over the base/start of the strut (the first end placed) with the mouse, and press the hotkey.
 * Strut/FL start and end with be snapped to the closest of either the middle, quarter, or end of the part, aligned directly between the two parts.
 * Mod/Alt-U will reposition the strut/FL directly between the parts, but only level out the strut from the start/parent part.

+#### Rapid Zoom mode
+* Zoom in / out more rapidly by double-tapping the zoom in / out hotkey.  i.e. If you just hold down the "zoom in" hotkey, it works like normal.
+But if you double-tap-hold, it zooms in at 5x the speed.
+Releasing the hotkey sets zoom back to normal

 ### Default Keybindings
 * **V** 			- Vertically center a part.
 Place the part, hover over it with the mouse, and press the hotkey.